 - Close: Dismisses the message, so you can manually start the upgrade later using System tab > Manage Appliance > Upgrade.

 Only an administrator can run the upgrade.
-Users who do not have administrator privileges cannot start the upgrade, but they can select Remind Me Later to postpone the next upgrade message for seven days.
+The Remind Me Later option lets users postpone the next upgrade message for seven days.

 Notification when an upgrade is available